The New Event Registration System

 In the selection process, karma is relative.
 The amount you'd need depends on the karma of everyone else in the selection round and the number of spots available.

-- I want to participate in the Full Challenge with a group of friends.
+- I want to participate in the Challenge with a group of people.
 How can we ensure we all get in?

 Every entry is considered individually.
 Each person in the group should try to earn karma.
 People who live out of town can donate to the Conservancy, or become a member.
 Alternatively, try to find people with karma willing to gift it to you and your friends.
 See Question 6.
 Finally, if one or more of you is selected, you can then gift your karma (which you no longer need this year) to your friends who weren't selected, to increase their chances in the next round.